HongxiaoChen/JPMC-part-2/README.md

 ## Running Tests

-To run tests, navigate to the `tests` directory and use the command line:
+To run tests, navigate to the `tests` directory

-bash
-`python -m unittest discover -v `

----

-## Environment

-The code is written in **Python 3.8** and requires TensorFlow 2.1x, including necessary libraries and dependencies.

 ---